slytechs-repos/sdk-common-systables/README.md

 - **CPU stats read**: <1ms for 32 cores
 - **Process enumeration**: ~50ms for 500 processes
 - **Memory overhead**: <1MB for all tables combined

+Performance on other platforms will be measured and documented as implementations are completed.

 ## Building